Part 1 - Live Smart for your Heart Blog Series

 According to the American Heart Association, about 750,000 Americans have a heart attack every year.
 About 2,200 Americans die each day from heart disease in the United States— that’s one every 40 seconds.
 Yes, these statistics are alarming, but there is good news— heart disease is preventable and controllable.
 Knowing your risk factors and how to prevent heart disease should be everyone’s key priority.

 In recognition of February- American Heart Month, healthy living and management of heart disease risk factors will be the focus of Live Smart for your Heart, a free community education program sponsored by Crossing Rivers Health Cardiac Rehab on Tuesday evening, February 28.

 The evening will begin with a free light heart-healthy meal at 5:30 p.m. prepared by Crossing Rivers Health Nutrition Services followed by two 30-minute presentations with helpful information to improve your health.
 There will also be a time for discussion and questions from 7:00-7:30 p.m.

 One major role we play in Cardiac Rehab is helping patients and their families increase awareness of their personal risk factors and identifying which lifestyle behaviors are most important to that individual.
-Eating healthy, establishing a regular exercise program and sticking to it have to be priority to the patient we are working with in order for change in lifestyle choices to occur.
-Our goal is to help each person create a plan for changing lifestyle factors; such as creating a regular plan for exercise, or providing them with the education necessary to understand basic nutrition guidelines.
+Eating healthy, establishing a regular exercise program, and sticking to it have to be a priority to the patient we are working with in order for a change in lifestyle choices to occur.
+Our goal is to help each person create a plan for changing lifestyle factors; such as creating a regular plan for exercise or providing them with the education necessary to understand basic nutrition guidelines.

 Reservations are encouraged to help hospital staff plan for the meal.